-Now that we've got a handle on the basic coverage aspects of General Liability Insurance, lets look at some examples where this insurance can save you a lot of money.
+Now that we have a handle on the basic coverage aspects of general liability insurance, let’s look at some examples where this policy can save you a lot of money.

-- Property damage lawsuit.
 A contractor is installing a new kitchen.
 Unfortunately, one of his co-workers forgets to shut off the water and floods the kitchen.
 The water seeps into the floors and the walls of the finished basement.
-The homeowner sues them for $200,000 in damages to their house.
+The homeowner sues them for $200,000 in damages.

-- Slip-and-fall accident.
-A restaurant is sued when a produce deliveryman slips on the wet floor of the freshly mopped kitchen.
-Tomatoes go flying everywhere, but the real damage is done to the deliveryman's shinbone, which he breaks smashing it into a table.
+A restaurant is sued when a produce delivery man slips on the wet floor of the freshly mopped kitchen.
+The produce is destroyed in the fall, but the real damage is done to the delivery man's shinbone, which he breaks smashing into a table.
 He sues the restaurant for $100,000 in medical costs, lost wages, and other expenses.

-- Customer injury lawsuit.
 A photographer is shooting senior photos for a client.
-As the family walks into the studio, the mother trips over the cord for the flash and falls to the ground, breaking her collar bone.
+As the family walks into the studio, the mother trips over a cord and falls to the ground, breaking her collarbone.
 The family sues the photographer for $75,000 in medical damages.

-In each of these examples, the insurance company would cover the cost of the lawsuit, paying for a lawyer to represent the company and covering the final judgment or settlement in the case.
+In each of these examples, the insurance company would cover the cost of the lawsuit up to the general liability policy limit, paying for a lawyer to represent the company and covering the final judgment or settlement in the case.
 The judgment is when the judge or jury rules on a dollar amount you owe the party suing your business.

 However, some cases are resolved before that point.
 Settlements occur when both parties voluntarily agree on an amount of damages out of court.
 One of the benefits of having insurance is that the insurance company often helps small businesses settle their lawsuits.
 The insurance company can pay for a settlement, which will help you avoid spending time (and more money) in court.